-The Federal Energy Management Program provides information about net zero water and provides strategies on how to design and implement net zero water buildings.
+The Federal Energy Management Program provides information about net zero water and offers strategies on how to design and implement net zero water buildings.

 By following net zero water strategies, federal agencies can construct buildings and campuses that preserve natural water resources, help improve water infrastructure, and secure water to meet mission-critical needs.